Florida Construction Permitting: A Step-by-Step Guide

 This is the moment you’ve been working toward.
 For projects like multi-family housing or commercial spaces that require a building recertification, obtaining the CO is an especially critical step.
 It’s the official stamp of approval that closes out the permit and validates all your hard work.

-Verify Final Compliance
+Passing the Final Compliance Check

 Before your permit is officially closed, the building department performs a final review to ensure every aspect of the project complies with the Florida Building Code.
 This final check is your last hurdle.
 Failing to meet code requirements, even at this late stage, can have serious consequences.
 Florida statutes allow local governments to impose hefty fees—sometimes up to four times the original permit fee—for repeated code violations.